-Don Burks is our Head Instructor at Lighthouse Labs Vancouver and has been integral in building our ever-evolving curriculum.
+Don Burks is an instructor at Lighthouse Labs Vancouver and has been integral in building our ever-evolving curriculum.
 He’s been coding since the dawn of time (well, the dawn of the Commodore 64), and is as passionate about teaching as he is technology.
 Don knows what it takes to succeed in the Lighthouse Labs bootcamp better than anyone, and he’s offered some advice for those weighing the pros and cons of our full-time and part-time programs to help guide the way.

 In my role here at Lighthouse Labs, I am not just an instructor for current students, I am a resource for prospective students who are concerned with making the right choice about learning to code.
 One of the most frequent questions I receive is, "Which program is right for me?
 Should I take the bootcamp or would the part-time program teach me what I need?"

 Even though there is a social stigma against answering a question with a question, I always reply with, "What is your goal?
 Do you want to work as a professional developer?"

 When it comes to picking between the two programs we offer, this needs to be the deciding factor.
 Of course, price is going to be a concern.
 One program is less than one-fifth the cost of the other.
 Yet, when people come to me for advice, they aren't asking about the price tag.
 They're asking because they want to make sure that the course they choose is going to help meet their goals.

 "Do you want to work as a professional developer?"